Minnesota ex-nurse convicted again of assisting Briton's suicide

 The case was returned to the lower court for consideration.

-“I don’t think there is a question that the judge got it wrong,” Watkins said in a telephone interview.
-“I am certainly very confident that his decision will be overturned again.”

 Neuville scheduled sentencing for Oct.
 15. Melchert-Dinkel, of Faribault, Minnesota, has been free while the case was being appealed.
-He had been sentenced to a year in prison on the original convictions.
+He had been sentenced to a year in jail on the original convictions.
+(Reporting by David Bailey; Editing by Paul Simao)